Updated: Mar 15

 Dr. Gerald Pollack at the University of Washington has been studying water for a long time.
 He has found that it behaves unlike any other liquid.
 Its’ most biologically relevant behavior is that it has the ability to hold energy. (r) We have all been taught that H2O can be found in three phases; solid, liquid, and gas, or ice, water, and steam.
 But Pollack has found that water can exist in a 4th phase that is between the solid and liquid phase. (r) The ability of it to do this relies on the water being supplied enough energy and it being next to the right surface.
 It has been called structured water, exclusion zone (EZ) water, or 4th phase water.
 For our discussion it is most relevant to call it EZ water and you will see why.

-Dr. Pollack and his team have found that when you put water next to a hydrophilic (water loving) surface and it is given an energy source, it does some interesting things.
+Dr. Pollack and his team have found that when you put water next to a hydrophilic (water loving) surface and it is given an energy source (like radiant energy from infrared light), it does some interesting things.
 The H2O water molecules split into two molecules; a molecule comprised of one oxygen and one hydrogen and a molecule of hydrogen alone.
 The molecule of oxygen/hydrogen goes next to the hydrophilic surface and combines with other oxygen/hydrogen molecules and they start to build layers of gel-like water.
 These layers then stack up tightly next to the hydrophilic surface and form a zone of EZ water.

 Since the oxygen in the oxygen/hydrogen is larger and has a negative charge, the collective gel-like layers become net negatively charged.
 The leftover hydrogens are push to an area next to the formed EZ water.
 This is illustrated in the figure below.